 This section explains how TMJ affects the spine structure and the nervous system.
-Subsequently, explanation of how FCST is unique in treating TMJ to other treatments available is provided.
+Subsequently, explanation of how TBT is unique in treating TMJ to other treatments available is provided.

 i) TMJ and structure